Pay Policy Statement 2023/24

 6.5 Unless otherwise determined on appointment, the salary for the Head of Paid Service is subject to annual review by the Personnel Committee (on the anniversary of the date of appointment), in accordance with the following principles:

-• That any salary progression is subject to a satisfactory annual appraisal;
+- That any salary progression is subject to a satisfactory annual appraisal;

-• That the salary / scale is uplifted by the pay award nationally agreed for the JNC for Chief Executives;
+- That the salary / scale is uplifted by the pay award nationally agreed for the JNC for Chief Executives;

-• That these principles take effect on the anniversary of the date of appointment without need for Personnel Committee decision, unless an exception report is initiated by the Leader of the Council.
+- That these principles take effect on the anniversary of the date of appointment without need for Personnel Committee decision, unless an exception report is initiated by the Leader of the Council.

-6.6 Deputy Chief Executive, Executive Directors, Directors and Deputy/Assistant Directors: These senior staff are paid on locally determined incremental Reading Senior Management / Corporate Director (RSM / CD) salary scales.
+6.6 Executive Directors, Directors and Deputy/Assistant Directors: These senior staff are paid on locally determined incremental Reading Senior Management / Corporate Director (RSM / CD) salary scales.
 These scales were established and approved by Personnel Committee following an independent review of senior salaries carried out by the Hay Group in 2001/2, using relevant regional public sector salary benchmarks.
 These scales are uplifted by the pay award nationally agreed (if any) for the JNC for Chief Officers.
 Exceptionally, the JNC pay award is not implemented for the senior pay group in times of severe budget challenge.

 7 Policy on Remunerating the Lowest Paid in the Workforce

-7.4.
 Reading Borough Council is also committed to the development and publication of a local policy to promote and require, to the extent permitted by law, the application of the Council’s low pay policy to staff working for the Council’s contractors in addition to the application of TUPE.
 The Council became an accredited Living Wage Employer in 2015.

 8 Pay Multiples

-8.1 The highest paid salary in this authority is £171,925 which is the top of the annual salary range paid to the Head of Paid Service.
-The current ratio between the lowest paid employee (scp 3, £20,812 per annum as at 1st April 2022) and the highest paid employee (using full-time equivalent rates) is 1:8.26.
-This ratio is with effect from 1st April 2022.
+8.1 The highest paid salary in this authority is £177,942.37 which is the top of the annual salary range paid to the Head of Paid Service.
+The current ratio between the lowest paid employee (scp 3, £22,737 per annum as at 1st April 2023) and the highest paid employee (using full-time equivalent rates) is 1:7.82.
+This ratio is with effect from 1st April 2023.
 The Council will work to maintain a ratio of no more than 1:10 between the lowest paid and the highest paid.

 8.2 This authority does not have a policy on maintaining or reaching a specific highest / median ‘pay multiple’, however the authority is conscious of the need to ensure that the salary of the highest paid employee is not excessive and is consistent with the needs of the authority as expressed in this Policy Statement.
 The authority’s approach to the payment of other staff is to pay that which the authority needs to pay to recruit and retain staff with the skills, knowledge, experience, abilities, and qualities needed for the post in question at the relevant time, and to ensure that the authority meets any contractual requirements for staff including the application of any local or national collective agreements, or authority decisions regarding pay.
-The median salary paid by the Council is £32,452.29.
-The pay multiple between the highest and median salary is 1: 5.29.
+The median salary paid by the Council is £33,945.
+The pay multiple between the highest and median salary is 1: 5.24.

 8.3 Pay multiples will be monitored each year within the Pay Policy Statement and will be benchmarked against comparable authorities as others’ pay policy statements are published.